 And the Team……

 The Cellars is run by father and son team, Duncan and David Spencer.
 Duncan has had a life-long interest in brewing beer first kindled in the late 1960s helping his father produce a cheap pint of homebrew!
 Brewed using malt extract from an enormous and ancient tin with rather dusty hop additions, it was pretty disgusting, but it was cheap.
 Since then, all-grain brewing has been adopted and a rather passable pint is brewed when time allows.
-David is a recent and enthusiastic convert to cask ale and is delighted to have hundreds of pints in the cellar to broaden his experience.
+David is a recent and enthusiastic convert to cask ale and is delighted to have an endless supply in the cellar to broaden his experience.
 Both are CAMRA members and enjoy touring the county visiting other micropubs and beer festivals whenever they can.